Barranquitas, Puerto Rico: Demographics

+In 2020, the population of Barranquitas was 28,983 with 99.9% self-identifying as Hispanic or Latino, the highest of all Puerto Rico's municipalities.

 Many of the Puerto Ricans born in the town are known to have light-colored eyes and have strong European features.
-Some also have an apparent mestizo look to them.
-The reason for this phenomenon is due to the migration of many Taino Indians during the Spanish colonization.
-Tainos often fled to the mountainous region to escape slavery.
-Many poor Spanish and other European immigrants moved to this region as well and settled as coffee growers.
-Eventually, the Taino and European immigrants intermarried and created what is called the "mestizo".
+Some also have a mestizo look.
+The Taíno and European immigrants intermarried and created what is called mestizo.
+The reason for this was the migration of many Taíno Indians during the Spanish colonization.
+Taínos often fled to the mountainous region to escape slavery.
+Many Spanish and other European immigrants moved to this region and settled as coffee growers.

 Government

 All municipalities in Puerto Rico are administered by a mayor, elected every four years.
-The current mayor of Barranquitas is Elliot Colon Blanco, of the New Progressive Party (PNP).
-He was elected at the 2018 primaries and the re-elected on General Elections of 2020.
+The current mayor of Barranquitas is Elliot Colón Blanco, of the New Progressive Party (PNP).
+He was first elected during a special election held on November 10, 2019, and has since been re-elected twice, most recently at the 2020 general elections.

-The city belongs to the Puerto Rico Senatorial district VI, which is represented by two senators.
+The city belongs to the Puerto Rico Senatorial district VI, which is represented by two Senators.
+In 2024, Rafael Santos Ortiz and Wilmer Reyes Berríos were elected as District Senators.